DNA sequencing

 DNA sequencing is the process of determining the nucleic acid sequence – the order of nucleotides in DNA.
 It includes any method or technology that is used to determine the order of the four bases: adenine, thymine, cytosine, and guanine.
 The advent of rapid DNA sequencing methods has greatly accelerated biological and medical research and discovery.

 Knowledge of DNA sequences has become indispensable for basic biological research, DNA Genographic Projects and in numerous applied fields such as medical diagnosis, biotechnology, forensic biology, virology and biological systematics.
 Comparing healthy and mutated DNA sequences can diagnose different diseases including various cancers, characterize antibody repertoire, and can be used to guide patient treatment.
 Having a quick way to sequence DNA allows for faster and more individualized medical care to be administered, and for more organisms to be identified and cataloged.

-The rapid advancements in DNA sequencing technology have played a crucial role in sequencing complete genomes of humans, as well as numerous animal, plant, and microbial species.